arnavunique/wce_innovation/README.md

 UPLOAD your database file there

-now type URL on your Browser localhost/ name of your folder where all programe files are saved in htdocs folder of yours
+FINAL Step: Type URL on your Browser localhost/ name of your folder where all programe files are saved in htdocs folder of yours